migdias/eCommerceStoreAPI/README.md

 Run `docker compose up` to create the postgres database.
 The server is setup to connect automatically to the postgres database but if you would like to connect by yourself you can go to the docker container that you setup, terminal and run `su postgres` -> `psql -U full_stack_user full_stack_dev` and you should be connected to the database.

 Once you do the migrations (`db-migrate up`),  you will have three tables with some information already ready -- Users, orders and products.
 If you do \dt in docker you should be able to see the tables.
 Try `SELECT * FROM products;`

+*Before building*: You can try running the tests to see if everything is ok.
+Run `npm run test`.
+Notice that this will run two separate jasmines.
+One for the routes and one for the models.

 Start up the server by running: